-Farmer waiting on river terminals to re-open say they haven't seen a paycheck in months due to rain
+Farmers waiting on river terminals to re-open say they haven't seen a paycheck in months due to rain

-VIOLA, Illinois (KWQC) - Farmers in Mercer County who transport their sold grain via the river say they haven't received a paycheck since December.
-And according to the US Department of Agriculture, these Illinois farmers aren't alone.
-As of May 11, 2019 the amount of barrage tonnage traveling through the locking portions of the Mississippi, Ohio, and Arkansas Rivers, were 32% below the 3-year average.
+VIOLA, Ill.
+(KWQC) - Farmers in Mercer County who transport their sold grain via the river say they haven't received a paycheck since December, and according to the US Department of Agriculture, these Illinois farmers aren't alone.

+As of May 11, 2019, the amount of barrage tonnage traveling through the locking portions of the Mississippi, Ohio, and Arkansas Rivers, were 32% below the 3-year average.

 Mercer County farmer Chad Bell tells KWQC he has 90,000 bushels of grain.
 But none of this corn or soy can be transported because of the high river levels.